Winter weather is here: HFC weather procedures

 - Drive safely, and at a safe speed for conditions.
 This means not too fast, and also not too slow, which could cause other drivers to run into you.
 Drive only on streets where you are reasonably comfortable driving (e.g. surface streets may be preferable to highways on certain days).

 - Keep your cell phone charged and with you at all times.
 If an accident or other incident delays your arrival on campus, notify your professor or supervisor when it is safe for you to do so.
-Only use your phone hands-free if you are driving.
-Otherwise, pull off to a safe place before making or receiving any calls.
+Only use your phone hands-free -- if at all -- while you are driving.
+Pull off to a safe place before making or receiving any calls.

 Warmth and personal safety: